LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforiOS/quick-start.md

 ### Step 3: Initialize the LPMessagingSDK

 This step does the following:
-1. Initializes the SDK instance.
-You must provide your account number as a String.
-We have provided an example to use for the quickstart process in the 'accountID' constant.
+- **Initializes the SDK instance.** You must provide your account number as a string.
+We have provided an example to use for the this quick start process in the `accountID` constant.
-2. Sets up and calls the conversation view.
-Your view controller calls our showConversation method and pushes on a new navigation stack containing the Conversation View Controller.
-You would use either a jwt or authentication code from your authentication server in the LPAuthenticationParams object.
+- **Sets up and calls the conversation view.** Your view controller calls our showConversation method provided by the LPMessagingSDK instance.
+It pushes a new navigation stack containing the Conversation View Controller.
+In the LPAuthenticationParams object, you can use either a jwt or authentication code from your authentication server.
 We have provided you one here as an example.
 The LiveEngage console site attached to this account only has a basic set of features available to demonstrate the Conversational Commerce experience.
-3. Releases the LPMessagingSDK view stack when client app is backgrounded or suspended.
+-  **Removes the conversation view when deallocating the container.**  The LPMessagingSDK view stack must be released when the client app is backgrounded or suspended.
 Foregrounding the application adds an instance of the view stack.

 We have provided code snippets for [Authenticated](#authenticated) and [Signup](#signup).